method5/method5.github.io/roadmap.md

 Possible Future Changes:
 ------------------------

-* **2017-02** _Scripts, v8.3.0._  Add useful scripts.
-I've already got about 10 of them but they need to be cleaned up before they are released to the public.
-8.3.0 will include improved admin emails, a "version star", and simplified installation.
+* **2017-03** _v8.3.0._  Improved admin emails, simplified installation, and a "version star" to handle column differences between database versions.
 * **2017** _v8.4.0: Run as SYS_  Add parameter P_RUN_AS_SYS to M5_PROC.
 This may need to be an optional component since it may add unacceptable security concerns for some organizations.
 * **2017** _v9: Run shell scripts._  I've been using an internal solution for this, but it needs to be re-designed to work in other environments.
 * **2017** _v9.1: File copy._  A simple way to copy files from the management host to other hosts could be helpful for running scripts.